Stainless Steel Pipes

 Seamless Pipe – Seamless piping are formed when drawing the billet over a piercing rod to hollow out the shell.
 By piercing the metal through the center, you never create any structural deficiency because it never loses that integrity and never diminishes the hull.

 Comparing the Two – Seamless pipe might be preferred over jobs with excess corrosive materials.
-The welded pipes are able to match seamless pipes in all manner, but the welding can be more vulnerable to corrosive erosion when compared to stainless steel tubing.
+The welded pipes are able to match seamless pipes in all manners, but the welding can be more vulnerable to corrosive erosion when compared to stainless steel tubing.

 Mill Finish – This is the standard finish for stainless steel pipes.